RadioNoiseE/emacs/README.md

 ## Misc

 It comes with additional Plan9 mk, TECO and RelaxNG Compact support by LdBeth, as well as WEB support by Don Knuth and major mode for J.
 The support for OCaML, Swift, TeX, CommonLisp, Coq won't be activated unless you have their compiler installed.

+EWW is patched in a way so that it can render XML with XSL stylesheets.
+WanderLust is modified so that it renders HTML mail using XWidget.

-Some XML related stuff are under `schema` which you can safely remove.
+Some XML related stuff are under `schema` which you can safely remove with the nXML package.